Ahmed-Zenbaa/Crowd-Funding-Console-App-using-Python/README.md

 ***open in raw form for better readability***
 ######################################################################################

-  	This Croud Funding Console App via Python was created By: Eng/Ahmed Zenbaa
+  	This Crowd Funding Console App via Python was created By: Eng/Ahmed Zenbaa

 ######################################################################################